 Bernard Parks is making waves in the City Council by going after SCOPE, and its leader, Anthony Thigpenn.
 SCOPE has been served an eviction notice.
-SCOPE is one of 11 organizations renting a property from the city at a or A_RTICLE a year, but it is the only one singled out for eviction.
+SCOPE is one of 11 organizations renting a property from the city at a $1 or $0 a year, but it is the only one singled out for eviction.
 (There are supposedly over 100 units that are rented to nonprofits in this manner.)

 Thigpenn, in addition to being the leader of SCOPE, also takes leaves of absences and works as a political consultant.
 In the past, he helped elect Antonio Villaraigosa to the Mayoral seat.
 For this coming election, Thigpenn is working for the County Federation of Labor, running a campaign that is promoting Mark Ridley-Thomas.
 Ridley-Thomas is running against Parks for the seat, in a classic labor versus business race, with Ridley-Thomas supporting labor, and Parks siding with business.